dotxyteam/JEnterpriseServiceBus/j-enterprise-service-bus/design-readme.txt

 STRATEGIC POSITIONING
 ---------------------
-Enterprise Service Buses (ESBs) are fundamentally very useful because they multiply developer productivity.
+Enterprise Service Buses (ESBs) are undeniably very useful because they multiply developer productivity.
 However, they require specific and rare expertise, leading to the creation of dedicated teams that ultimately become bottlenecks.
 It likely explains the dislike for this type of product.
 Actually, autonomy is preferred over productivity, as the former would shorten development delays even if it increases workloads.
-Thus how can we benefit from both autonomy and productivity?
+Thus how can we benefit from both autonomy and ESBs productivity?
 One solution would be to allow each team to leverage the transformation and connectivity capabilities of these tools.
 But for this to work, the required expertise would need to be minimal or even nonexistent, and the integration of these tools into projects would need to be facilitated.
 NOTE: It is therefore a good thing that JESB does not use a specific syntax (just Java) to express complex logics.
-The tool could, for example, be provided as a library usable in commonly mastered programming environments.
+The tool could, for example, be provided as a simple library usable in commonly mastered programming environments.
 This involves providing, through the simplest possible API, a way to edit and then invoke the tool's components (mappers, connectors, etc.).
 Note that bridge APIs could be provided for other languages.